illinois-cs241/coursebook/README.md

 ### Goals

-* Improve the quality and rigour of the original wikibook
+* Improve the quality and rigour of the original wikibook while maintaining openness.
-* Keep the openness aspect.
-* Improve the factualness by including citations, footnotes, extended reading, and a glossary
+* Improve the factualness by including citations, footnotes, extended reading, and a glossary.
-* Have exports in the form of pdf, md, and html
+* Have exports in the form of pdf, markdown, and html.
-* The content of the coursebook should be in between the current wikibook and an exhaustive survey of linux programming
-* Have ownership of the book in case it should go into syndication or something similar
-* Have Travis build, so people don't need to install a bunch of pre-reqs to get started.

-## Contributing & Building
+* Automagically build so writers can focus on writing.

+## Contributing, Building, and Structure

 Read `CONTRIBUTING.md`

-### Optional Build dependecies

-If you'd like the project to automatically recompile as you make changes, run `./rebuilder.sh` instead.
-You need inotify tools.

-* inotify-tools (`sudo apt install inotify-tools` on recent debian/ubuntu distros)

-By default, `./rebuilder.sh` will create a new file in `/tmp/` and will re-use it every time it is ran for logging purposes.
-If a command line argument is specified, `./rebuilder.sh` will treat the argument as a path and will use that as its logging file instead.

 ### Scripts